Get Your Verifiable Dummy Flight Ticket – $2 Only

 The Japan Embassy does not require you to have a fully paid ticket.
 They understand the risk.
 However, they do require a confirmed flight itinerary.
 This document should come from a GDS system and include a 6-digit PNR code that the consulate can verify if they choose to.

-Step 2: Matching Hotels to Your Itinerary
+Step 2: Matching Your Itinerary to Your Flight Dates

 How to Fill Out the "Schedule of Stay" Form